csiro-crop-informatics/reproducible_poc/README.md

 - [Singularity](https://github.com/singularityware/singularity) - a container system for reproducible/portable compute environments

 - [Snakemake](https://snakemake.readthedocs.io) or [Nextflow](https://www.nextflow.io/)  for top level managment of entire pipeline from input data to final document.
 Both facilitate HPC execution and Sigularity integration.
+See [`NEXTFLOW.md`](NEXTFLOW.md) for details on how to run a simple pipeline using different compute environments.